joshua-Evans-1/TLSProgramming/report/report.md

-using Self-Signed certificates as we did in this assignment should only be done when testing or a small scale project only meant to be used at home
+using Self-Signed certificates as we did in this assignment should only be done when testing or a small scale project only meant to be used at home when making a real project it needs to have a real certificate authority to verify.